STEPS TO ENROLL FOR SPRING 2014

 Only students who have alternate insurance coverage through a government sponsor or are covered under an appropriate insurance plan of a parent or spouse in the United States can be exempt from the Marquette plan.
 This exemption must be approved by the Office of International Education before enrollment.

 Your Marquette student account will include a charge for the mandatory health insurance.
-The rates for 2013-14 will be announced in June.
-The fall charge is for five months of enrollment (August - December).
+The spring charge is for seven months of enrollment (January-July).
 For further information, visit marquette.edu/oie/healthinsurance.shtml.

 New Student Orientation and Arrival